 Open to High School youth of the parish.
 Sing every other Saturday evening the 5:00p.m. liturgy and for special liturgies.
 Contact Mary Pachuta - 440/238-1770

-Identifies seasonal themes (which are implemented by the Art and Environment Committee), prepares informational material for the bulletin, and gives voice to parish liturgical needs and concerns
+Comprised of representatives of the various lay ministries of the parish.
+They meet every two to three months to review seasonal themes (which are implemented by the Art and Environment Committee), prepare informational material for the bulletin, and gives voice to parish liturgical needs and concerns, and organize the parish ministers' day of recollection.

 Praise God in song!
 Practice Wednesday at 7:30p.m. and sing at Sunday Mass at 10:30a.m. weekly.
 Musicians and song leaders also needed.
 Contact: Mary Pachuta - 440/238-1770

-Help welcome and serve as our parish gathers.
+Ushers: Help welcome and serve as our parish gathers.
 Assist at one Mass once a month.
 Open to women, men and couples.
+Ushers also facilitate the flow of the celebraton of the Eucharist.
 Contact: Office - 440/238-1770

 Speaks to Catholics who have left the Church in an effort to heal wounds and reconcile them.

-Trained Eucharistic Ministers may volunteer to take Holy Communion to the Homebound.
-To bring the Eucharist to the homebound is a tradition in the Church, as well as a privilege.
+Trained Eucharistic Ministers who want to help meet the needs of those who are in Southwest Hospice, located on the Southwest General Hospital campus at Pearl and Drake Roads.
+Our ministry involves distributing the Blessed Sacrament to those who are in various stages of dying and praying with them.
+It involves serving one day a month; either a Monday, Tuesday or Thursday, and you can serve at a time that is convenient for you.
+To bring the Eucharist to the ill is a tradition in the Church, as well as a privilege.
 Call the office to set up an appointment with the staff member in charge of this ministry.

 Exists to heighten awareness of life in all its facets - praying - learning - sharing and serving.